-- To establish knowledge, skills, and attitudes necessary for safe, comfortable outdoor experiences in all seasons. - To demonstrate an awareness and respect of living things - To establish leadership and decision-making skills, communication, listening and observational skills - To explain nutritional considerations and other requirements for preparation for and participation in outdoor activities - To monitor exertion levels and energy levels during outdoor activities - To learn how to safely interact with wildlife populations - To equip students with various certificates that are relevant to future employment - To demonstrate outdoor risk assessment and risk analysis - To demonstrate 'no trace' practice - To develop skills in trip planning and emergency response - Independently monitor environmental conditions during outdoor activities - To responsibly practice environmental sustainability and stewardship - Explain how developing competence in outdoor activities can increase confidence and encourage lifelong participation - Understand their strengths and areas for growth - Certification Options: Standard First Aid, Wilderness First Aid 20 or 40 Hours, Pleasure Craft Boating Operator License, belaying certificate, CORE (Conservation Outdoor Recreation Education).
+- To establish knowledge, skills, and attitudes necessary for safe, comfortable outdoor experiences in all seasons. - To demonstrate an awareness and respect of living things - To establish leadership and decision-making skills, communication, listening and observational skills - To explain nutritional considerations and other requirements for preparation for and participation in outdoor activities - To monitor exertion levels and energy levels during outdoor activities - To learn how to safely interact with wildlife populations - To equip students with various certificates that are relevant to future employment - To develop an understanding of outdoor risk assessment and risk analysis - To learn 'no trace' practice - To develop skills in trip planning and emergency response - Monitor environmental conditions during outdoor activities with support - To responsibly practice environmental sustainability and stewardship - Understand their strengths and areas for growth - Certification Options: Standard First Aid, Wilderness First Aid 20 Hours, Pleasure Craft Boating Operator License, belaying certificate, CORE (Conservation Outdoor Recreation Education).